vsoch/vsoch.github.io/_posts/2009/2009-4-26-100-things-some-which-you-might-know-about-me.md

 57. HOW DO YOU RELEASE ANGER?
  I feel anxiety mostly as my negative emotion, and I deal with that by running.
 I wish I could sleep it off, but it tends to make me sleep less.

-58.WOULD YOU RATHER GAIN 58 POUNDS OR LOSE 58 POUNDS.
+58. WOULD YOU RATHER GAIN 58 POUNDS OR LOSE 58 POUNDS.
     Oh god, I don’t think I’d be alive if I lost 58 pounds, but I don’t want to gain that much either, that wouldn’t be healthy.

 59. WHAT’S YOUR MAIN GOAL IN LIFE?
  To get through it in a way that feels good?